Dhanyamargret/Pi-hole-Blocklist-Catalog/README.md

 ## 🎯 Why This Catalog Exists (Other Than My Poor Life Choices)

 Welcome, digital freedom fighter.
 If you're here, you already know the pain: **finding good Pi-hole blocklists** is like digging through a dumpster behind a sketchy taco place.
-Some are outdated, some are broken, and some aggressively block half the internet—including your bank, your cat's Instagram, and that one site you *claim* you don’t visit.
+Some are outdated, some are broken, and some aggressively block your bank, your kid’s school portal, your cat's Instagram, and that one site you *claim* you don’t visit.

-This repo fixes that mess.
+This repository exists to fix that mess.
-Here you’ll find a **continuously curated, Pi-hole v6–compatible catalog** of high-quality, low-drama blocklists that actually work.

-Think of it as:
-> “The Blocklist Avengers… except everyone actually shows up on time.”

-Goodbye, janky lists.
-Hello, clean, fast, privacy-respecting DNS filtering.
+Instead of blindly throwing 10+ random lists into Pi-hole and praying, this catalog focuses on:

+- ✅ **High-quality, actively maintained** blocklists
+- ✅ **Clear categories** (ads, telemetry, malware, phishing, cryptomining, tracking, etc.)
+- ✅ **Realistic recommendations** for home, lab, and enterprise
+- ✅ **Reducing breakage** while still punching ads and malware in the face

+---

+## 🧱 What This Catalog *Is* (And What It’s Not)

+This catalog **is**:

+- A curated list of trustworthy blocklists for **Pi-hole v6+** and similar DNS-based tools
+- A way to pick **sane defaults** without spending your weekend on forum archaeology
+- A living reference you can drop into docs, homelab wikis, and “please-fix-our-network” tickets

+This catalog is **not**:

+- A “block the entire internet” collection
+- A magic bullet that guarantees *zero* breakage
+- A replacement for common sense (“maybe don’t deploy the nuclear malware list to Grandma’s iPad group”)

 ---